BishopsLemma/Fall-2024-Student-Success-Prediction/executive_summary.md

 The original dataset consisted of the mathematics courses taken by 13,065 students in the College of Liberal Arts and Sciences at Iowa State University during a 10-year timeframe, from Spring 2014 to Summer 2024.
 We know if a student got below a C or not, if/when they graduated, when they took the course, and when they enrolled at the university.

-After cleaning the data set, we had 9,181 undergraduate students who took a total of 28 different courses between 2008 and before 2021, and had a graduation rate of 49\%, where graduation was binarily indicated if the student matriculated within 9.5 semesters (the Summer Session was counted as 0.5 semesters).
+After cleaning the data set, we had 9,181 undergraduate students who took a total of 28 different courses, were enrolled between 2008 and before 2021, and had a graduation rate of 49\%, where graduation was binarily indicated if the student matriculated within 9.5 semesters (the Summer Session was counted as 0.5 semesters).
 Performance in each course was also measured binarily, and the cumulative performance of each student across each of the 9.5 semesters was tallied.

 ## Modeling Approach